What is Digital Transformation?

 Mistake #3: Failing to Engage Your Sales Team

 Your sales force is tense.
-When they hear the term “ecommerce,” they immediately think of competing with others and losing commissions.
+When they hear the term “eCommerce,” they immediately think of competing with others and losing commissions.

 In the vast majority of cases, fear is unwarranted.
 Regrettably, numerous B2B replatforming initiatives are launched without considering the sales team’s input, at least in terms of planning and delivery.
-As a result, a large percentage of value is lost, and sales staff will fight against ecommerce adoption among your client base once your site is live.
+As a result, a large percentage of value is lost, and sales staff will fight against eCommerce adoption among your client base once your site is live.

-In reality, ecommerce increases the sales team’s productivity by enabling team members to devote more time to strategic issues with key accounts.
-A good ecommerce website saves time spent on low-value, routine tasks like entering orders or responding to order status concerns.
-Furthermore, if sales team members are paid a commission on ecommerce sales made to their accounts, economic incentives are connected too.
+In reality, eCommerce increases the sales team’s productivity by enabling team members to devote more time to strategic issues with key accounts.
+A good eCommerce website saves time spent on low-value, routine tasks like entering orders or responding to order status concerns.
+Furthermore, if sales team members are paid a commission on eCommerce sales made to their accounts, economic incentives are connected too.

 Don’t limit your re-platforming efforts to a few senior executives or to the marketing division.
 Instead, make strategic use of your sales team.
 When selling channels are in sync, real value unlocks are available, and involving the sales team early in defining your requirements and setting objectives will improve your return when you launch.